 Cushing’s syndrome occurs when the body is exposed to too much of the hormone cortisol.
 It is a serious and unusual hormonal disorder, so patient care is best provided by endocrinologists highly experienced in diagnosing and treating Cushing’s syndrome.

-Symptoms of Cushing’s Syndrome
+Symptoms of Cushing’s Disease and Syndrome

 At proper levels, cortisol helps the body respond to stress, regulate important functions in the body and convert fat, carbohydrates and proteins into energy.
-Too much cortisol can lead to Cushing’s syndrome, causing symptoms including:
+Too much cortisol can lead to Cushing’s disease and syndrome, causing symptoms including:

 - Weight gain in the neck, face and upper body